GoogleChrome/web.dev/src/site/content/en/blog/shape-detection/index.md

 or the iOS generic feature detector, [`CIDetector`](https://developer.apple.com/documentation/coreimage/cidetector?language=objc).

-The Shape Detection API exposes these native implementations through a set of JavaScript interfaces.
+The [Shape Detection API][spec] exposes these native implementations through a set of JavaScript interfaces.
 Currently, the supported features are face detection through the `FaceDetector` interface, barcode detection through the `BarcodeDetector` interface, and text detection (Optical Character Recognition, (OCR)) through the `TextDetector` interface.